DaveBenham/VenomModules/README.md

 * Independent stage shape controls for Rise and Fall: concave up to linear to concave down
 * Changing a stage shape does not alter the overall time
 * Multiple modes with different retrigger options: retrigger from 0 or current level
-* Rise, Fall, and Sustain gate outputs indicate which stage is currently active
+* Configurable Rise, Fall, and Sustain stage outputs indicate different events within the envelope
 * Feedback from stage gates can block retrigger behavior and/or force ASR attack to rise to full value
 * Loop options turn the envelope into a V/Oct LFO with CV control to start and stop the oscillation
-* All inputs and outputs are polyphonic with support for audio rates.
+* All inputs and outputs are polyphonic with support for audio rates

 ### Envelope general behavior